k4lizen/pwndbg/docs/tutorials/decompiler-integration/ida-integration.md

 # IDA

 ## Usage

+!!! note "You need IDA Pro"
+    You will need IDA Pro, because the free version does not allow scripting.

 Open the same binary with Pwndbg and IDA.
 Then inside IDA go to `File > Script file` and select the `ida_script.py` file from the Pwndbg root folder.
 This will start the XMLRPC server that Pwndbg queries for information.

 Inside the debugger, run `set integration-provider ida`.
 This will start the integration, you can run `set integration-provider none` to disable it.